ChrisUrrea/machine-learning-basics/README.md

-# machine-learning-A-Z
+# machine-learning-fundamentals

-Personal python work for Hadelin de Ponteves and Kirill Eremenko's machine learning A-Z course with my personal step-by-step notes to building many popular ML models.
+Personal work for many personal projects, notes as well as work of online material of machine learning and data science.
+Storing for personal use as a book of notes for future reference.

-Basic templates for the ML models are superbly authored by Udemy's Hadelin de Ponteves and Kirill Eremenko.
+The basic templates for the ML models are superbly authored by Hadelin de Ponteves and Kirill Eremenko.
 Thank you sirs!